Table of Contents

 • 4.
 South Africa Power Adapter

 One of the most important items not to forget to pack is a good quality power adapter.
 Using this handy adapter, you’ll be able to plug in your electronics from your home country with ease in South African sockets.
-This one also include USB ports for charging phones and cameras etc.
+This one also includes USB ports for charging phones, cameras, kindles, laptops, and more.

 south africa adapter new